Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/e/EasyBuild/README.md

 -   The module however still sets `PYTHONPATH` as (1) this is difficult to turn off, it is one of those variables generated automatically by EasyBuild if it finds a certain directory, and (2) it is still needed when using EasyBuild as a library.

+### Version 4.9.4 for LUMI/24.11

+-   Trivial port of the 4.9.2 EasyConfig.

+-   The patch for LibSci was not needed anymore, and the one for keyring has been modified a bit.